Leptopleuron: Discovery and history

-Discovered near Elgin, northern Scotland, from the Lossiemouth Formation in 1851, the fossil was examined and named Leptopleuron by Richard Owen.
+Discovered near Elgin, northern Scotland, from the Lossiemouth Sandstone in 1851, the fossil was examined and named Leptopleuron by Richard Owen.
 The reptilian fossil was initially evidence against progressionism, supporting the words of Charles Lyell, but with discussion was later accepted from the Triassic and for progressionism in 1860 after he became a progressionist.
 Controversy arose later when news broke out that the discoverer asked English paleontologist Gideon Mantell to make a lengthier description of the fossil, calling it Telerpeton.
 The general consensus that Owen produced a description of the fossil with hostility toward both Lyell and Mantell was also an issue.
 However, later analysis found that Mantell only produced a description as requested by Lyell, knowing that Owen was composing his own at the same time.
 Leptopleuron is the most accepted term for the reptile as Owen published before Mantell and made the most accurate interpretations.

+Another specimen from the Lossiemouth Sandstone that was discovered in 1867 was moved to a separate genus, Saltopus, in 1910.